 Extreme hardship is not defined by statute and is different for each applicant.

 Generally, USCIS is looking for any of the following factors:

 - Qualifying relative cannot move abroad due to serious medical condition

 - Qualifying relative has a major medical issue and cannot travel abroad and cannot be left alone

 - Qualifying relative would be unable to work abroad and would lose all benefits and suffer financially

 - Qualifying relative is caring for others in the U.S., such as aging parents or minor children

 - Qualifying relative will not be able to continue their education

 Get Assistance from New Jersey Immigration Attorneys on Your Case

-Our immigration firm in New Jersey hashelped over 10,000 individuals and businesses secure visas, green cards, citizenship, and much more since 1987.
+Since 1987, our immigration firm in New Jersey has helped over 10,000 individuals and businesses secure visas, green cards, citizenship, and much more.
 We have the tools, knowledge, and experience to give you the best possible chance of earning a pardon of unlawful presence in the United States.
 Our staff promises to keep you educated and informed about every step of the process, addressing your questions as quickly as they appear.
 Most importantly, we promise to offer you the insight and advice that gives your application the best possible chance of succeeding.